 When feeling less ambitious, Elvis would often "settle" for a simple Monte Cristo, a ham and cheese sandwich egg-batter-dipped, pan-fried, dusted with powdered sugar, and served with a side of syrup for dipping.
 When Bob Zmuda asked a man who had been one of Elvis' personal assistants if he thought Elvis was still alive, the man responded, "Nobody can eat that many Monte Cristo sandwiches a day and expect to live."

 After John Glenn was reported to have eaten steak and eggs for breakfast just before becoming the first American in orbit, it became tradition for all NASA astronauts to have a steak and egg breakfast on the morning of a lift-off.
 Glenn also confessed to smuggling some bologna sandwiches with him on board.

-Salvador Dali ate copious ammounts of camembert cheese every night in order to have the dreams that he later painted.
+Salvador Dalí ate copious amounts of camembert cheese every night in order to have the dreams that he later painted.

 Former Israeli Prime Minister Ariel Sharon was known for his enormous appetite.
-His advisor Asaf Shariv says that Sharon's favourite meal was "meat in every way".
+His advisor Asaf Shariv says that Sharon's favorite meal was "meat in every way".
 When Sharon first went into a vegetative coma in 2006, doctors attempted to use the smell of roasted meat to wake him.
-It did not work, and Sharon is still in a coma to this day.
+It did not work, and Sharon remained in a coma until his death in January 2014.